 The MS-HCI is a four–semester, 36 credit-hour degree.
 All students take the same core courses, a set of courses related to their chosen specialization (Computing, Digital Media, Industrial Design or Psychology), a broader set of electives and complete a master’s project.
 Elective courses can be in a wide variety of areas, such as Architecture, Music Technology, Industrial and Systems Engineering, Computer Science, Human-Robot Interaction, Human Factors, Management of Technology, Aerospace Engineering and Cognitive Science.
 Interested students can earn the Management of Technology Certificate from the Scheller College of Business.

 Total credit hours: 36; Minimum GPA Overall: 3.0; Minimum grade of "B" is required in all Fixed Core, Specialization, and Project Credit Hours; Minimum grade of "C" is required for Elective courses.
-For current courses, consult the courses page, or download the most recent graduate student orientation booklet (also available on the forms and documents page).

 Each student is required to maintain a 3.0 grade point average across credit hours used to fulfill degree requirements, a minimum grade of “B” in Fixed Core, Specialization, and Project credit hours, and a minimum grade of “C” in Elective credit hours.